raspberrypilearning/pacman-terminal/en/step_4.md

 To start the treasure hunt, you will need to download a file from the internet which will unleash the Pacman Ghosts.

 You can easily download anything and open it from the terminal using **bash**.
 Bash is a program that listens to your commands and does what you tell it to do.
 Hackers are concerned with problems in computer systems and programs, and they need to give commands to find these problems and fix them.
-They therefore need to be good at using commands in programs like bash.
+Therefore, they need to be good at using commands in programs like bash.

-+ First, you need to make sure a terminal window is open.
++ To access bash, open a terminal window.

+INGREDIENT?
+HOW TO OPEN?

-In the terminal, first you see `$`.
+In the terminal, you will see `$`.
 This is called a **shell prompt**.
 It appears when the terminal is ready to accept a command.

 ![Shell Prompt](images/shellprompt.png)